15 great escapes in March

 What's the big event in March?
 St. Patrick's Day unless you follow high-school sports, in which case it's tournaments.
 You have to watch the big parades outdoors, but then you'll get to duck inside for some green beer.

 For more Irish food and music, stay at the County Clare Irish inn.
-For more beer, take a brewery tour.
+For more beer, visit some of the many craft breweries.

 In Chicago, they dye the river green before the big St. Pat's Day parade.

 Chicago.
 In March, they really do dye the river green.
 Watch the dye job from the east side of the bridge at Columbus Drive or upper and lower Wacker Drive between Columbus and Lake Shore Drive.

 Then watch the St. Pat's Day parade March 14 along Columbus Drive past Grant Park.